 To prevent permanent damage to the refrigerator cooling unit, turn the refrigerator off if the vehicle will be parked on an incline of over 3° side-to-side or 6° front-to-rear (such as steep driveways or parking lots, etc.) for more than one hour.

 Basic Operation

 Slide the control switches to the operating positions described and observe the indicator lights.

-- Gas-Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas. - Auto- Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to Gas operation if gas is available.
+• Gas - Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.